dylanjw/pyparams/README.md

     2. a configuration file
     3. environment variables
     4. command line options

+## Defining your configuration
+To allow pyparams to read and parse your program's parameters for you, you need to define a configuration specification.

 A full config definition may look like this.
 Comments are inserted to explain various features: